ChrisPritchard/JindoshRiddle/README.md

 ## CoreRT

 Some puzzles take a while to solve.
 If you have one of these, or a slower computer (though a PC capable of running Dishonered 2 is probably fine), then you could leverage CoreRT to generate a native executable.
+I have set up the solution with the right references/nuget for this, so all that is needed is to have the requisites installed and to build with the right command.

 The pre-requisites are here: https://github.com/dotnet/corert/blob/master/samples/prerequisites.md